GlowingHorse/Class-Discriminative-Vis/README.md

 5. The codes for generating adversarial samples and experiment results about these samples will be uploaded later.
 We also plan to rearrange the structure of the codes for easier reading further.

+6. You could compare **our method** with the visualization method without class-discrimination in *lucid* by running the file *Comparison_with__Building_Blocks_of_Interpretability_.ipynb* in **colab** (a good tool provided by Google).
+You will find some regions will be misunderstood without class-discrimination, e.g., the region of the **"golden retriever"** head attributes negatively to both the "golden retriever" and "Egyptian cat" classes.
+Because some other dog's features maybe contribute to the dog more than the right "golden retriever" features as stated in **experiment 1 of our manuscript**.
+And if we don't detect these uncorrelated features but visualize them directly, the visualization may lead our analysis into some misunderstandings.

-6. When you try different networks that are provided in the library *lucid*, the transform methods and some random image preconditioning settings should be changed accordingly for good visualization.
+7. When you try different networks that are provided in the library *lucid*, the transform methods and some random image preconditioning settings should be changed accordingly for good visualization.
 We suggest to read more about activation maximization methods using the codes of [*lucid*](https://github.com/tensorflow/lucid).
 They provided many useful loss functions, regularizations, and preconditioning methods for feature visualization.

 ## Try it